chandanankush/TextToQR/README.md

 - The app stores QR texts under `Application Support/<bundle id>/QRCodes`.
 - Start typing to generate a QR without saving; click Save or Save As to persist within the app library.
 - Or select a file to load and regenerate its QR; edit and Save to update that file.
-- Use File → Export Library… to save a snapshot (`.qrjson`), and File → Import Library… to merge from a snapshot.
+- Use File → Export Library… to save a snapshot (`.csv`), and File → Import Library… to merge from a snapshot.
+  - CSV schema (simple): header `filename,text,order`.
+Each row has the filename only (no folders), the QR text, and a serial number for readability.
+Fields are quoted and quotes inside a field are doubled.

 See `docs/DEVELOPMENT.md` for detailed setup instructions.